crankin/me2020/work/chronicle.md

 It’s always fun to combine our loves of culture and travel and books, and this was another opportunity, to highlight our neighbors to the east.
 Cooking up a storm is what we love to do, and it is always about using the right ingredients, in the right amounts, to create an absolutely authentic flavor, mon cher.

-These recipes are family favorites from the New Orleans area, complied by the New Orleans Times-Picayune.
+These recipes are family favorites from the New Orleans area, compiled by the New Orleans Times-Picayune.
 Budget was limited, but we brought in one of Louisiana’s treasures, illustrator Francis X Pavy of Lafayette, to add our version of lagniappe, with his funky and chunky and down-home woodcarvings.

 If when looking at the small spreads, you ask yourself why our Poultry section does not have Pavy’s chicken big and bold, we’ve included a scale version of our fleur-de-lis wallpaper that incorporates said chicken — and okra, and everything else in this kitchen - celebrating both illustration and food.
 And if wondering why the photos look a wee bit blurry, well that’s because the final images are extra-large-dot duotones, which helps balance out a collection of photos from disparate sources, a simple trick to make the book cohesive.